Neri di Bicci: Adult life

-Neri created works for all different social classes, ranging from the upper bourgeoise to Florentine guild members, government offices, prominent local basilicas and humble provincial churches.
+Neri created works for all different social classes, ranging from the upper bourgeoisie to Florentine guild members, government offices, prominent local basilicas and humble provincial churches.
 His first documented work is from 1439, when he collaborated with his father on the trompe-l’oeil funerary monument to Luigi Marsili (1342–94) in Florence Cathedral.
-In 1440 Neri dated the Annunciation in San Angelo a Legnaia, in which he collaborated with his father.
+In 1440, Neri dated the Annunciation in San Angelo a Legnaia, in which he collaborated with his father.

-By 1444 Neri was working more or less independently.
+By 1444, Neri was working more or less independently.
 An early work from this year is the triptych of the Virgin and Child Enthroned with Ten Saints for the chapel of the Villani family in Santissima Annunziata, Florence.
 The central panel of this altarpiece is now at the Museum of Fine Arts in Boston, while the side panels are at the Allen Memorial Art Museum of Oberlin College and the Galleria dell'Accademia in Florence.
 It is clear in this work that Neri's style had evolved and moved away from the style of his father.
 The composition is perhaps inspired by the work of Fra Filippo Lippi, while the figures show similarities with the art of Paolo Schiavo.
 In 1447 Neri painted a predella, now lost, for the church of San Martino in Maiano.

 Neri's father died in 1452, leaving Neri in charge of the workshop.
-Also in this year Neri was commissioned to create a fresco cycle illustrating Scenes from the Life of Saint Giovanni Gualberto for the Spini family chapel in Santa Trìnita.
+Also in this year, Neri was commissioned to create a fresco cycle illustrating Scenes from the Life of Saint Giovanni Gualberto for the Spini family chapel in Santa Trìnita.
 The frescoes were specifically commissioned by Giovanni Spini and Salvestro Spini.
 The only part of this decoration that survives today is the Annunciation over the chapel's entrance arch.
 The Assumption of the Virgin originally on the altar in this chapel (Ottawa, National Gallery of Canada) shows the clear influence of Fra Angelico and Domenico Veneziano.